ddhartma/Generative-Adversarial-Networks/README.md

 - [The Adversarial Network](#adver_net)
 - [GAN Training](#gan_train)

 - [Setup Instructions](#Setup_Instructions)
 - [Acknowledgments](#Acknowledgments)
 - [Further Links](#Further_Links)

+# Essential GAN Theory <a id="esent_gan"></a>
+Two Deep Learning networks in competition:
+- **Generator** vs. **Discriminator**
+- **Generator**: generates imitations or counterfeits (of images).
+It tries to transform random noise as input into a real looking image.
+- **Discriminator**: tries to distiguish between real and fake images

+During Training: Both models compete against each other.
+- Generator gets better and better in producing real looking images
+- Discriminator gets better and better in distiguishing between real and fake images.

+Goal:
+- Generator creates images which will be identified as real images by the Discriminator

+    ![image1]
+    S.316, Abb 12-1

+### Discriminator Training
+- **Generator**:
+    - creates imitations of images.
+    - only inferences (only feed forward, no backpropagation).
+- **Discriminator**:
+    - uses information from Generator.
+    - **learns** to distinguish fake from real images.

+    ![image2]
+    S.317, Abb 12-2

+### Generator Training
+- **Discriminator**:
+    - judges the imitations of the Generator.
+    - only inferences (only feed forward, no backpropagation).
+- **Generator**:
+    - uses information from Discriminator.
+    - **learns** to deceive better and better the Discriminator.
+    - Goal: Discriminator should classify fake images as real images.

+    ![image3]
+    S.318, Abb 12-3

+### Discriminator Training in detail: ONLY THE DISCRIMINATOR WILL LEARN
+- Generator produces fake images via inference (black).
+These fake images are shuffled with real images.
+- Discriminator makes a prediction (y_hat), if the image is real.
+- Loss calculation via cross entropy costs (comparison of prediction y_hat with label y).
+- Via Backpropagation-Tuning of the Discriminator's parameters costs will be minimized.
+Hence, the Discriminator model should get better to distinguish between real and fake images.

+### Generator Training in detail: ONLY THE GENERATOR WILL LEARN
+- Generator receives a random noise vector **z** as input and creates a fake image as output.
+- Those produced fake images will be passed on the Discriminator.
+IMPORTANT: The Generator lies to the Discriminator and declares its images with label=1 (real image).
+- Discriminator judges via inference (black), if those images are real or fake.
+- Loss calculation via cross entropy costs (comparison of prediction y_hat with label y) (green).
+- Via Backpropagation-Tuning of the Generator's parameters costs will be minimized.
+Hence, the Generator model should get better and better to produce real looking images.

+### At the end of the Training
+- Discriminator and Generator were trained via an interplay and each network is fully optimized for its own task.
+- We can discard the Discrimintor network now.
+The Generator network is our final product.
+- We can put in random noise and will get a real looking image.
+- We can put **special z-values** into the Generator (i.e. special coordinates in the latent room) to create images with special features (e.g. person with certain age, gender, person with glasses etc.)

 ## Setup Instructions <a id="Setup_Instructions"></a>
 The following is a brief set of instructions on setting up a cloned repository.